shakesco/shakesco-docs/content/docs/smart-accounts/_index.md

     }
 ```

 And that it!
-That's how Shakespay works!
+That's how Shakesco works!
 Self-custody and secure.

 ## Next